[Part1] …a recurring theme… first the new life spreads out across the surface, there to ASCEND into the space above.

 The giant Red Alder leaves appear to be growing on new branches.
 There aren’t that many of them; most of the leaves are still the “Standard” size.
 That would make sense because the vascular systems of the old branches aren’t big enough to handle the increases flows.
 So we’ll look for new Red Alder trees that have giant leaves all the way.
 The bigger leaves in this picture are all growing on a new branch that sprouted lower down on the old trunk, probably in 2019 judging by the size and bark.
 They are about 6″ long.
 The perspective is exaggerating the difference. -10/17/2019

 There is a young branch starting at about 12′, suckering off the base of a dying branch.
 It appears to be 3-4 yo.
 Its upper parts, at about 24′, have some of the larger leaves.
-I may attempt to retrieve these in situ, though there are some technicals to the ascent.
 This supports the idea that new branches with enlarged vascular systems are required for the Giant Leaf Red Alder.
 The original 9″ leaf remains the largest found to date, though several others come close. -10/23/19

 New world record.
 9-1/4″ leaf.
 13 panels left, 12 panels right, so still a scaled-up version of the standard leaf in that regard.
 Found in dry conditions.
 Weight: 5.5 gm as found.
 Standard leaf weighs about 1.5 gm, so over 300% as massive.
 The leaf is adding more structure to compensate for square cube?
 Heavy “V”.
 Witnessed a 7-1/2″ leaf fall from the suspected branch.
 Weight: 3.5 gm. -10/25/19